abouzied-nasar/SWIFT/doc/RTD/source/GPU/compilation.rst

 .. code-block:: bash

    CUDA_CFLAGS="-I/path/to/cuda/include" \
-   NVCC_FLAGS=" -allow-unsupported-compiler -diag-suppress 177 -diag-suppress 550" \
+   NVCC_FLAGS="-allow-unsupported-compiler -diag-suppress 177 -diag-suppress 550" \
    ./configure --with-cuda=/path/to/your/cuda/installation

 Similar to how ``--enable-debug`` enables debug symbols in the executable for